-The exchange rate of Bangladesh Taka (Tk) depreciated further against the US dollar (US$) on Thursday, despite the central bank's foreign currency support to the commercial banks.
+The exchange rate of the Bangladesh Taka (BDT) depreciated further against the US dollar (US$) on Sunday, mainly due to higher demand for the greenback in the market for settling import bills.

 © 2017 - All Rights with The Financial Express